How Teen Mom 2's Chelsea Houska Made All of Her Dreams Come True - E! Online

 They settled, instead, on four, Chelsea revealing this past August that she was expecting again by sharing the family tree she'd scrawled on the beams of their still-under-construction farmhouse.

-"Sometimes you gotta stop, lay down and take it allllll in and have a moment to be truly grateful," Chelsea shared in May of the spot they'll soon call home, a lot sizable enough for their dream house, a huge yard for Aubree, Watson, 3, Layne, 2, and Baby Girl DeBoer to roam and a barn-slash-shop.
+"Sometimes you gotta stop, lay down and take it allllll in and have a moment to be truly grateful," Chelsea shared in May of the spot they now call home, a lot sizable enough for their dream house, a huge yard for Aubree, Watson, 4, Layne, 2, and, Walker, born three weeks early on her big brother's birthday, to roam and a barn-slash-shop.

 That's where they'll continue to expand the empire that Chelsea has given peeks into on Teen Mom 2.
 With few dramatics in her life, aside from the occasional Adam-related issues and a December 2018 break-in at their home, her recent storylines have seen her put a bout with anxiety and panic attacks in the past ("I think it was a mixture of postpartum and the robbery," she told E!
 News) and begin carving out a career in the lifestyle space.
 After first partnering with parents and kids' line Itzy Ritzy to designer diaper bags and clothing, the beauty school grad has teamed with local Sioux Falls, S.D., boutique Lauriebelles to craft her own collections.